Skip to content

 Audience

-This activity is designed for community physicians in neurology, family medicine and internal medicine.
-Advanced practice providers, residents, fellows and PA students will also benefit from attending this activity.
+This activity is designed for community physicians specializing in neurology, internal medicine, family medicine, and physical medicine & rehabilitation (PM&R).
+Advanced practice providers (APPs), physical therapists (PTs), occupational therapists (OTs), social workers, residents, fellows, medical students, and PA students will also benefit from attending this activity.

 Overall Objectives